Swan goose: Domestication

 Charles Darwin studied goose breeds as part of his work on the theory of evolution.
 He noted that the external differences between Chinese geese and breeds descended from the Greylag goose belied a rather close relationship:

 "The hybrids from the common and Chinese geese (A. cygnoides), species which are so different that they are generally ranked in distinct genera, have often bred in this country with either pure parent, and in one single instance they have bred inter se."

 Conservation

-The species is currently classified as Vulnerable by the IUCN based on ongoing population declines and range losses, exacerbated by recent poor breeding success and unsustainable levels of hunting.
-Total population was estimated as 60–90,000 individuals in 2012.
+The species is currently classified as an endangered species by the IUCN based on ongoing population declines and range losses, exacerbated by recent poor breeding success and unsustainable levels of hunting.
+Total population was estimated as 36–43,500 individuals in 2023.